Nictiz/Medicatieproces/Publicaties/20181220_mp_6129_2_907_VerstrekkingenVertaling/hl7_2_ada/mp/6.12.9/opleveren_verstrekkingenlijst/ReadMe.txt

 The ADA user front-end (where ada instances can be created using a GUI) for mp-mp9 can be found here: https://decor.nictiz.nl/art-decor/ada-data/projects/mp-mp9/views/medicatieproces_9_index.xhtml

+This version has been tested with Saxon 9.9.1.7.